 Gay people received more support in some parts of the country in the 1960s and 1970s, but the pace of change varied enormously.
 In 1966, New York's Mayor Lindsay put an end to the widespread police entrapment of gay New Yorkers.
 Id. at 206-207.
 New York and California state court rulings finally curtailed the policing of gay bars in the 1960s, although in other parts of the country the police continued to raid gay bars well into the 1970s.
-CHAUNCEY, WHY MARRIAGE?
-36. Forty municipalities passed laws protecting gay people from certain forms of discrimination in the 1970s, and another forty did so in the 1980s.
-Id. at 45; Wayne van der Meide, National Gay & Lesbian Taskforce, LEGISLATING EQUALITY: A REVIEW OF LAWS AFFECTING GAY, LESBIAN, BISEXUAL, AND TRANSGENDERED PEOPLE IN THE UNITED STATES (2000).
+CHAUNCEY, Forty municipalities passed WHY MARRIAGE?
+36. laws protecting gay people from certain forms of discrimination in the 1970s, and another forty did so in the 1980s.
+Id. at 45; Wayne van der Meide, Na-TIONAL GAY & LESBIAN TASKFORCE, LEGISLATING EQUALITY: A REVIEW OF LAWS AFFECTING GAY, LESBI-AN, BISEXUAL, AND TRANSGENDERED PEOPLE IN THE UNITED STATES (2000).
 The Hollywood studios became free to make films with gay characters in the early 1960s-but few did so.
-See Chauncey, Why Marriage?
-52-53; Larry Gross, Up from INVISIBILITY: LESBIANS, GAY MEN, AND THE MEDIA IN AMERICA 60-61 (2001).
+See Chauncey, Why MARRIAGE?
+52-53; LARRY GROSS, UP FROM INVISIBIL-ITY: LESBIANS, GAY MEN, AND THE MEDIA IN AMERICA 60-61 (2001).
 The American Psychiatric Association voted to remove homosexuality from its list of mental disorders in 1973-although dissident psychoanalysts continued to contest that opinion.
 American Psychiatric Ass'n, Position Statement on Homosexuality and Civil Rights (Dec.
 15, 1973), reprinted in 131 Am.
 J. PSYCHIATRY 497, 497 (1974).
 In the 1970s, seven mainline Protestant denominations affirmed that homosexuals should enjoy equal protection under criminal and civil law.
 But those denominations accounted for only about ten percent of the American population; at the same time, leaders of Catholic and evangelical Protestant faith traditions, who had five times as many adherents, stepped up their opposition to gay civil rights.
 Chauncey, Why Marriage?

 37, 40; see The Pew Forum on Religion & Public Life, U.S. Religious Landscape Survey (2008).

 As the gay movement grew stronger in the late 1960s and 1970s, so, too, did its opponents.
 Beginning in the late 1970s, the initial success of the gay movement in securing local gay-rights legislation provoked a sharp reaction.
-The anti-gayrights campaign of this era was effectively launched in 1977, when the prominent Baptist singer Anita Bryant led a campaign to "Save Our Children" by repealing newly enacted civil-rights protections for gay men and lesbians in Dade County, Florida.
-The "Save Our Children" campaign warned about the influence openly gay teachers might have on young students and relied heavily on the stereotype of the homosexual as child molester.
-DUDLEY CLENDINEN & ADAM NAGOURNEY, OUT FOR GOOD: THE STRUGGLE TO BUILD A GAY RIGHTS MOVEMENT IN AMERICA 291-299, 303-304 (1999).
+The anti-gay-rights campaign of this era was effectively launched in 1977, when the prominent Baptist singer Anita Bryant led a campaign to "Save Our Children" by repealing newly enacted civil-rights protections for gay men and lesbians in Dade County, Florida.
+The "Save Our Children" campaign warned about the influence openly gay teachers might have on young students and relied heavily on the stereotype of the homosexual as child molester: One of its full-page advertisements warned that the "OTHER SIDE OF THE HOMOSEXUAL COIN IS A HAIR-RAISING PAT-TERN OF RECRUITMENT AND OUTRIGHT SE-DUCTIONS AND MOLESTATION."
+CLENDINEN & ADAM NAGOURNEY, OUT FOR GOOD: THE STRUGGLE TO BUILD A GAY RIGHTS MOVEMENT IN AMERICA 291-299, 303-304 (1999).
 Bryant's campaign succeeded, and her victory prompted other groups to start similar campaigns.
 In the next three years, local laws extending civil rights protections to gay men and lesbians were repealed in more than a half-dozen bitterly fought referenda.
-Gay-rights supporters won only two referenda.
-Chauncey, Why Marriage?
+Gay rights supporters won only two referenda.
+CHAUNCEY, WHY Marriage?
 39.